jaekwon/writings/atomone/utility_of_atone.md

 ## Layer 2 & 3: Smart Contract Platform and the Killer Dapp

-Ask yourself how many people you know really use blockchains and crypto, and what crypto is used for.
+Ask yourself how many people you know that really use blockchains and crypto, and what they use them for.
 Most blockchain applications are DEFI applications, and most of them are about speculation, especially of meme-coins.

-Is it that blockchains have no more utility than for de-fi applications that already exist?
+Is it that blockchains have no more utility than for DEFI applications that already exist?
 The opposite is true.
 There's nothing quite as needed today as decentralized trustless social and knowledge-base systems.